 Will this appear on my Xbox console?
 Why isn’t it updating yet?

 You will see the new gamertag format on console later this year after a system update.
 As we transition our gamertag system it will take time to update all experiences.

 Will I have to claim my gamertag again?
 Can somebody else claim my gamertag from under me?

 NO!
 There is no action required to keep your existing gamertag.
 Nobody will ever be able to claim the same gamertag without a mandatory, auto-assigned suffix.

 Do I have to pay to take advantage of the new updates?

-Your first change on the new gamertag system is free, regardless of how many changes you have made in the past!
-However, we will charge for every subsequent change ($9.99 USD).
+The first time you select a new gamertag at Choose your new gamertag will be free, regardless of how many changes you’ve made in the past!
+However, we will charge for every subsequent change after that initial choice ($9.99 USD).

 Where will I be able to change my gamertag?